This blog may contain affiliate links. Read our disclosure policy for more info.

 If you didn’t already know, Argentina produces amazing wines, and my favorite wine region in Argentina is of course, Mendoza.

 What I love about Mendoza, is that the vineyards sit beside the Andes mountain range and use the clean, fresh water that melts from their peaks to water the grapes.
 As they say, it all starts with the water and if you’ve tried a Malbec from the region you’ll likely agree!

 All jokes aside though, Mendoza is a very famous wine region and you’ll find bottles from here all over the world.
 Trying Mendoza wine right from the winery while enjoying the warm weather in Mendoza is a distant, but fond memory of mine.
 One I desperately want to enjoy again!

 I’ve visited many glaciers before but honestly, my favorite is… you guessed it, Perito Moreno Glacier.
 Perito Moreno Glacier is located in Patagonia in Los Glaciares National Park and is a highlight of the region itself.
 This amazing piece of ice is really something you have to see with your own eyes.

 For one, it’s one of the only glaciers in the world that continues to grow and reseed at a similar rate.
 This means that you can see huge chunks of ice fall from its face and into the lake below.
-It’s crazy to see and the sound is like a bomb going off!
+It’s crazy to see and the sound so loud!